Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

     [HDF5](https://www.hdfgroup.org/solutions/hdf5/),
     [netCDF](https://www.unidata.ucar.edu/software/netcdf/) and
     [ADIOS2](https://adios2.readthedocs.io/).
-    Sometimes libraries to read tar-files or other archive file formats without first fully uncompressing may even be enough for read-only data.
+    Sometimes libraries that read tar-files or other archive file formats without first fully uncompressing, may even be enough for read-only data.
-    Or if your software runs into a container, you may be able to put your read-only dataset into a [SquashFS file](https://tldp.org/HOWTO/SquashFS-HOWTO/index.html) and mount into a container.
+    Or if your software runs in a container, you may be able to put your read-only dataset into a [SquashFS file](https://tldp.org/HOWTO/SquashFS-HOWTO/index.html) and mount into a container.